OldAl/tuts4pyside/combine_bits/README.md

     combine_alter.py

-If you quit any time after running combine.py, you will have completed the main part of this tutorial.The following two "combine" scripts show
- alternative strategies of composing main programs.
-More detailed descriptions follow.
+If you quit any time after running combine.py, you will have completed the main part of this tutorial.The other two "combine" scripts show alternative strategies of composing main programs.

 ###Under construction